NVIDIA/libvirt-hooks/README.md

 sudo systemctl restart nvidia-fabricmanager.service
 ```

-5. Install the NVIDIA Fabric Manager Development Packet for the Fabric Manager SDK. \
+5. Install the NVIDIA Fabric Manager Development package for the Fabric Manager SDK. \
 On RHEL, this package is named "nvidia-fabricmanager-devel-\<version\>" \
 On Ubuntu, this package is named "nvidia-fabricmanager-dev-\<version\>"